perak/extract-mongo-schema/README.md

 		-d, --database			Database connection string.
 Example: "mongodb://localhost:3001/meteor".
 		-o, --output			Output file
 		-f, --format			Output file format.
 Can be "json" or "html-diagram".
 Default is "json".
+		-c, --collection        Comma separated list of collections to analyze.
+Example: "collection1,collection2".
+		-a, --array                Comma separated list of types of arrays to analyze.
+Example: "Uint8Array,ArrayBuffer,Array".
+		-r, --raw                Shows the exact list of types with frequency instead of the most frequent type only.
 		-n, --dont-follow-fk 	Don't follow specified foreign key.
 Can be simply "fieldName" (all collections) or "collectionName:fieldName" (only for given collection).

 ```